vickneee/myDiamonds/README.md

 ## End of Page

-Created with ❤️‍🔥 by Victoria
+Made with ❤ by Victoria

 [awesome-badge]: http://ForTheBadge.com/images/badges/built-with-love.svg